CMG Spring Festival Gala: Military

 The People's Liberation Army is featured in the show's programming every year, usually in the form of a song, although sometimes military-themed sketch comedies have also appeared.
 Many of the Gala's most prominent singers have a background in the performing arts troupe of the PLA, including Yan Weiwen, Song Zuying, Dong Wenhua and Peng Liyuan.

 Controversies

 Workers Arena lighting effects (1985)

-In 1985, the gala was held in the Workers Indoor Arena.
-It had a live audience dispersed throughout the arena.
-Production staff were not equipped with walkie-talkies, so they improvised their communication with artists, running around or gesturing from a distance to give cues.
-This made the show appear uncoordinated and exceptionally slow on television; the edition lasted over six hours and remains the longest gala on record.
-The live audience was also milling about the arena for the duration of the show, which was distracting and noisy for the television audience.
-It was most strongly criticized for its poor lighting effects that made the stage difficult to see.
+In 1985, the gala was held at the Workers Indoor Arena, featuring a live audience scattered throughout the venue.
+Production staff were not equipped with walkie-talkies, so they improvised their communication with the artists by running around or gesturing from a distance to give cues.
+This led to the show appearing uncoordinated and exceptionally slow on television; the broadcast lasted over six hours, making it the longest gala on record.
+The live audience also moved about the arena throughout the event, creating distractions and noise for viewers at home.
+It also faced strong criticism for its poor lighting effects, which made the stage difficult to see.